dyudhajit/4matr-academy/README.md

 > The front door to the 4MATR ecosystem.

-4MATR is an open ecosystem at the intersection of **finance, AI, and Education**.
+4MATR is an open ecosystem at the intersection of **Finance, AI, and Education**.

 This repository contains the landing page that brings the different parts of 4MATR Academy together in one place.